dismantl/MediaGrid/README.md

     [admins]
     adminuser = s3cr3tp4ssw0rd

-replacing the above credentials with your own.
+replacing the above credentials with your own.  **Important: use unique, random passphrases for each and every node!
+This is because databases, and thus uploaded files, can be deleted remotely using admin credentials.**

 Now Restart the CouchDB server: